-Slipping away users show which users are logged in last time.
-When logged in, it shows number of users together with percentages who haven't had a session for more than 7, 14, 30, 60 and 90 days.
-It also shows which users have been slipping away individually when User Profiles plugin is activated (User Profiles is available only in Countly Enterprise).
+Slipping away users show which users were logged in last time.
+When logged in, it shows the number of users and the percentage of those that have not had a session for more than 7, 14, 30, 60, and 90 days.
+It also shows which users have been slipping away individually when the User Profiles plugin is activated (User Profiles is available only in Countly Enterprise).
 Slipping Away information is located in

-Below you can watch a video about Slipping away users plugin:
+Below you can watch a video about the Slipping away users plugin:

-DBViewer is a plugin which allows you can explore all Countly MongoDB collections through the user interface.
-You can filter documents, export results as CSV, XLS or JSON and also you can take advantage of the powerful REST API Database Viewer exposes.
+DBViewer is a plugin which allows you to explore all Countly MongoDB collections through the user interface.
+You may filter documents, export results as CSV, XLS, or JSON and also take advantage of the powerful REST API Database Viewer exposes.

 When you first click on

 Management > DB Viewer, you will be greeted with the screen below: